Rugby league in England: Television

 BBC Sport own the rights to broadcast a highlights package called the Super League Show which is broadcast commonly on the Monday night on BBC One, however only in the North West England, Yorkshire, Lincolnshire and North East England BBC television regions.
 Since 2008 however it has been repeated on BBC Two nationally as well as the regional broadcast on BBC One.

 End of season play-offs are shown across the whole country in a highlights package.
 The BBC covers the Rugby League Challenge Cup from the rounds in which the top clubs enter with the final attracting over 4 million viewers.
 The Challenge Cup final is considered by government to constitute a "listed event" which must be shown by a free-to-air channel available to at least 95% of the UK population.

 Sky Sports has the rights to show live Super League and National Rugby League games.
 Live Super League matches are broadcast often fronted by Mike Stephenson and Eddie Hemmings and are regularly rank amongst the top 10 most watched programmes in a week on Sky Sports with more than 250,000 viewers.
 Highlights are shown on Boots N' All which is shown on Sky Sports and is rebroadcast on the Internet.
 Sky also hold the rights to show the Rugby League Four Nations live, whilst highlights are shown on BBC Sport.
 The Australian State of Origin series is currently shown on Sky.
 The current TV rights deal for Engage Superleague is worth approximately 50 million pounds over 3 years, beginning from 2009.
 Since 2022, Channel 4 has shown 10 Super League matches across the season.
 Premier Sports has also aired one RFL Championship match per week.

 Radio

-BBC Radio Five Live and BBC Five Live Sports Extra carry commentary from a selection of Super League matches each week, while BBC local radio also broadcasts throughout the season.
+BBC Radio 5 Live and BBC Radio 5 Sports Extra carry commentary from a selection of Super League matches each week, while BBC local radio also broadcasts throughout the season.